Lynching of Robert Mulliner

-Robert Mulliner (died June 21, 1863) was an African American itinerant laborer in Newburgh, New York.
-On June 21, 1863, Mulliner was violently dragged out from a courthouse jail and was then beaten by mob of 50 Irishmen who later hanged Mulliner from a tree.
+Robert Mulliner was an African American itinerant laborer in Newburgh, New York.
+On June 21, 1863, Mulliner was violently dragged out from a courthouse jail and was then beaten by a mob of 50 Irishmen who later hanged Mulliner from a tree.
 Mulliner was jailed after allegedly raping an Irishwoman by the name of Ellen Clark.

 Background

 Enrollment Act

-The Enrollment Act, also known as the Conscription Act was established in March 1863.
-The Confederate Army was the first to resort to a federal draft known as the Confederate Conscription Acts 1862–1864, as a means to regain the weakened man power lost in the Civil War.
-The Union followed suit as Abraham Lincoln passed the Enrollment Act, to enlist men in order to raise an, "effective army."
-These acts specifically targeted white men between the ages of 25 and 35 and those who were unmarried would range from 25 to 45.
-While the act did not specifically state that black people were exempt from this draft it only called for, "able-bodied white citizens."
-This in turn, further enraged poor whites, particularly, Irish-Americans and Irish immigrants.
-The Irish community viewed this draft as an opportunity for African American to steal their jobs given the influx of migrants in New York, therefore the hatred against African Americans escalated.
-Though, this hatred was also directed towards the Republican Party, as the Irish community resented the idea that the Republicans and Abolitionists fought more for African Africans over them.
+The Enrollment Act, also known as the Conscription Act, was established in March 1863.
+The Confederate Army was the first to resort to a federal draft, known as the Confederate Conscription Acts 1862–1864, as a means to regain the weakened man power lost in the Civil War.
+The Union followed suit as Abraham Lincoln passed the Enrollment Act to enlist men in order to raise an "effective army."
+These acts specifically targeted men between the ages of 25 and 35 (if married) or 45 (if unmarried).
+While the act did not specifically state that black people were exempt from this draft, it only called for the enlistment of "able-bodied white citizens."
+This in turn further enraged poor whites, particularly Irish-Americans and Irish immigrants.
+The Irish community viewed this draft as an opportunity for African Americans to take their jobs following the influx of Black migrants in New York, escalating hatred against African Americans.

-The Irish community often felt marginalized by the Republican Party and Republican newspapers as demonstrated through a skirmish between African American longshoremen and Irish longshoremen that occurred on April 13, 1863.
-A Republican newspaper, The Daily Tribune described how the quarrel was between Irishmen and African Americans, "A few, unoffending colored laborers on the wharves were suddenly attacked by two or three hundred Irishmen."
-Meanwhile The Herald, a Democratic newspaper portrayed the attack between white and black laborers, "It appears that about a dozen negroes were engaged in discharging cargo..when several white laborers attacked them."
+This hatred was also directed towards the Republican Party, as the Irish community resented the idea that the Republicans and abolitionists prioritized Black people's interests over theirs.
+This resentment precipitated a skirmish between African American and Irish longshoremen that occurred on April 13, 1863.
+A Republican newspaper, The Daily Tribune, reported that "A few, unoffending colored laborers on the wharves were suddenly attacked by two or three hundred Irishmen."
+In contrast, The Herald, a Democratic newspaper, reported that "about a dozen negroes were engaged in discharging cargo..when several white laborers attacked them."
 The distinct portrayals showcase the underlying frustrations of the Irish being viewed as solely Irish and not white.
-This constant mistreatment from the Republican Party created an incentive for the Irish to support the Democratic Party as they felt equal and shared an anti-black and pro-slavery stance.
+This marginalization from the Republican Party incentivized Irish support for the Democratic Party, as they felt equal and shared an anti-black and pro-slavery stance.